-In managing the Sub-Fund, the Management Company may invest in FDIs such as index or sector futures, options on securities (including but not limited to options on equity and bonds) and potentially CFDs (including but not limited to CFDs on actions and stocks), for hedging purposes.
+In managing the Sub-Fund, the Management Company will only invest on an ancillary basis in FDIs such as index or sector futures, options on securities and potentially CFDs, for hedging or for efficient portfolio management purposes.
 This must not have the consequence of significantly or lastingly distorting the Sub-Fund's ESG policy (i.e. temporary use).
 Derivative on agricultural commodities are not allowed.

-To what minimum extent are sustainable investments with an environmental directly enable other activities to make a substantial contribution to an environmental objective.
+To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?

+Not applicable.